Lessons from the first 1,000 hours

 - Reading a draft

-- Lying on the floor, staring at the ceiling, trying to solve a story problem
+- Staring at the ceiling while trying to solve a story problem

-Here are the kinds of activities I don’t track:
+Here are the kinds of activities I don't count:

 - Checking my email